 # of participants in public dialogue events on targeted citizen priorities (e.g. based on lists of key interlocutors for media-only events; logs of call-in participants for live media events; audience tracking polls for broadcast media events, etc.)

 Diversity of participants in public dialogue events (e.g. via monitors in attendance at in-person events surveying representativeness of dialogue participants

+# of citizens willing to sign a petition to advocate for the supply of priority public goods in their region

+# of citizens willing to contact government officials (i.e., local and national representatives) to call for provision of priority public goods

 Increased stated commitment of targeted actors to take collective action on targeted citizen priorities